Bedrock Review 2026: Enterprise SaaS Boilerplate

 Rating: 4/5

 The question isn't "is Bedrock good?" — it's "does your product need what Bedrock provides?"
-If yes, it's excellent.
-If not, you're paying for features you'll never use.
+If you're targeting enterprise sales that require SSO in the procurement checklist, Bedrock is the right foundation.
+If you're building consumer SaaS, it's paying for complexity you'll never use.

 Check out this boilerplate